I Spy….. Getting your eye in. 28th May

 We will start with 20min – 1/2 hr chat to explain what this exercise is all about.

-Back to Bee Shed for tea, cakes and discussion!
+After the Practical session we will return to the Bee Shed for tea, cakes and discussion!

 Task Sheet (left hand column) and some possible observations or deductions (right hand column)